jundalisay/superblist/content/en/research/descartes/world/chapter-09b.md

 > *Superphysics Note: This is the Cartesian version of Einstein's gravity wells.

-This comet should be visible to those who live at the center of the heliosphere `FFFFGG` only during the time it takes to pass from `X` to `Y`.
+This comet should be visible to those who live at the center of territory `FFFFGG` only during the time it takes to pass from `X` to `Y`.

 Its motion should appear to viewers to be much faster, its body much greater, and its light much brighter, at the beginning of the time they see it than at the end.

-The light from the comet spreads out and is distributed in all directions in the heliospere.
+The light from the comet spreads out and is distributed in all directions in the territory.

 <!-- The comet  being very large (as we must suppose it to be), there can appear around it certain rays that sometimes extend in the form of a halo on all sides and sometimes gather together in the form of a tail on one side only, according to the different places from which it is viewed.